saimaharana4/battery_optimized/README.md

 # Battery Monitor

-This is a Battery Monitor application that tracks the battery level and charging status of your laptop or desktop computer.
+This is a Battery Monitor application that tracks the battery level and charging status of your laptop.
 It provides notifications for various battery levels and logs battery data over time, displaying it in a graphical format.
 The application is built using Python and uses the Tkinter library for the graphical user interface (GUI).

 ## Features